ja166667167/File-Management-Service/README.md

 - The file path should starts and ends with '/', if not the service will automaticly fix it.
   > file path: "/a" and "a/" and "a" will be fix to "/a/"
 - If the file path is empty it will be assumed as a root directory: '/'
-- The Port of each services might be differnt from the default, please check the docker-compose file.
+- The port of each services might be differnt from the default, please check the docker-compose file.
   > Django:8000
   > Postgres:5433
   > GRPC:50051